 The research proposal, therefore, is an indispensable instrument in initiating and implementing a project.
 The exact format depends on the requirements of the institution, funding agency, or academic committee that will review and approve the project.
 The order of presentation of material may vary, as may the extent of the information that is required.

 Research projects are not solo endeavors.
 As the planning begins, a research team should be recruited to help frame the research question and methods.
 The team is led by the principal investigator (PI), who has ultimate responsibility for the project, providing leadership for the planning effort and eventual implementation.
 The PI is typically an experienced investigator with a track record of prior research.
-In some instances, a co-PI can be designated ...
+In some instances, a co-PI ...